 Immobilization of fractures will reduce 50% of the pain from the fracture by preventing the sharp ends of bone from further damaging muscle tissue.

-Clean and cover wounds – nerve endings in the skin are irritated if they dry
+Clean and cover wounds – nerve endings in the skin are irritated if they dry out.

 Provide antibiotic cover if appropriate – uncontrolled infections result in painful inflammation and release of chemical mediators into the bloodstream.